medic/cht-docs/content/en/contribute/medic/onboarding/daily-updates.md

 - **Accountability**: Sharing daily updates holds us all accountable for our tasks and goals.
 It helps us track progress and ensure that we're moving forward on our projects.
 Plus, it motivates us to stay focused and productive.

 - **Remote Communication**: In a fully remote setup, communication can sometimes be a challenge.
-The #dailies channel serves as a centralized hub for communication, making it easier for us to stay connected despite the physical distance.
+The *#product-dailies* channel serves as a centralized hub for communication, making it easier for us to stay connected despite the physical distance.

 - **Celebrating Wins and Learning from Challenges**: Sharing daily updates isn't just about reporting tasks; it's also about celebrating our wins, big or small, and learning from the challenges we encounter.
 It allows us to acknowledge achievements, share best practices, and support each other in overcoming obstacles.

 - **Improves team morale**: Team status updates don’t single out blocked team members.
 Plus, everyone feels like they are contributing to the team.

-By embracing the #dailies channel and actively participating in sharing our daily updates, we strengthen our team collaboration, enhance transparency, and ultimately drive our collective success.
+By embracing the *#product-dailies* channel and actively participating in sharing our daily updates, we strengthen our team collaboration, enhance transparency, and ultimately drive our collective success.

 ## What this looks like in practice?
-Daily updates in the #dailies Slack channel are *mandatory* for the whole Product Team.
+Daily updates in the *#product-dailies* Slack channel are *mandatory* for the whole Product Team.

 You can find some examples of prompts to answer in your daily update below (Feel free to answer how many you wish.
 Also, feel free to find another prompts that make more sense to you at the moment when you write your update):
 - Are there any blockers or impediments preventing you from doing your work?